ablumenf/ECC/README.md

 - Polynomial.java: A class that implements (sparse) Polynomials mod 2 using HashSets.
 - PolynomialPoint.java: A class that implements polynomial points.
 3D points are used for LD projective coordinates, but they're only printed as 2D points.
 Point addition and multiplication are implemented here.
 - PrimePanel.java: An extension of JPanel for exploring elliptic curves over prime fields.

-## TO DO:

-- Add error detection for user input (e.g., entering "99 7" instead of "997").